 “Without End” was produced as a fully staged reading as the final event of the 2014 JCC Book and Arts Fair in Buffalo, NY, and co-sponsored by Congregation Shir Shalom.
 The production featured:

 Filmed by Daniel Kester

-“Without End” documents a uniquely spiritual and loving journey shared by a grandson and his grandparents.
-This autobiographical story follows these intergenerational relationships over the course of 21 years, in moments filled with adoration and rebellion; science and spirituality; life and loss.
+“Without End” documents a uniquely spiritual and loving journey shared by a grandson and his grandparents, as they build and nurture their relationship over the course of 21 years.
+Together they seek to navigate their often-conflicting yet ultimately enhancing views of subjects ranging from political activism to artistic endeavors to the unification of science and spirituality.
+This autobiographical story follows these intergenerational relationships as they grow and change, in moments filled with adoration and rebellion; humanity and divinity; life and loss.
 And above all, transcendent – unending – love.

 Michael wrote “Without End” after the death of his grandparents, Marty and Esther Bates, to help document their prolific lives and to preserve their cherished memories.
 Among the play’s many themes are the difficulties (physical and emotional) of battling chronic illness, along with universal themes such as growing up, career choices, political activism, and grief – all explored from a variety of artistic, scientific, and spiritual perspectives.
 “Without End” attempts to bridge the gap between these perspectives through the lens of interdenominational Jewish philosophies, as well as a universal exploration of religion and God.

 “Without End” premiered as a fully staged reading at the Seller Theatre, home of the Jewish Repertory Theatre of Western New York, in December 2014 (read about it in The Jewish Journal of Western New York).
 A highlight reel from the production is available on YouTube.

 “Michael Bihovsky is a talented writer/actor/director who has a rare

 skill for telling a story and an ability to touch audiences deeply.